Chicago, Illinois Kicking Camp - May 2023

 - College Potential Evaluation: We chart, film and evaluate athletes for college referrals.
 Athletes who are going into their junior and senior seasons of high school will complete our standardized testing workout.
 Statistics and observations from the evaluation are used for college referrals.

 - We teach execution of game kicks – directional kickoffs, onside kicks, coffin corner punts, hurried punts, kicking field goals in bad weather, etc.

 - Parents are welcome to stay and observe instruction and evaluation.

 - At the Chicago Illinois Kicking Camp, our top priority is to teach kickers and punters how to train and improve while kicking on their own.
 There are no kicking coaches on middle school, high school, or college football teams.
 When your high school coach gives you couple footballs and tells you to “go practice”, you need to know… How to kick?
 How much to kick?
 How often to kick?
 What to tell your snapper and holder?
 How to make adjustments for different conditions?
 Etc.

 *Many athletes shy away from punting because it is a more difficult skill.
-This is exactly why there are significantly more opportunities for playing time and college scholarships for punters and combos than for athletes who are kickers only.
-Consider learning the skill of punting.
+This is exactly why there are significantly more opportunities for playing time and college scholarships for punters and combos than kickers-only.
+Please consider learning the skill of punting.
 Nobody is born a good punter.
 Every great punter had to start somewhere.

 Filip Filipovic, NFL veteran, professional kicking coach

 NFL and BIG 10 kickers and punters.
 Our staff is loaded with The Kicking Coach Alumni who are extremely talented and personable.
 Coach to camper ratio is always 1:7 or better.